Drying clothes in the winter can be a frustrating process without a tumble dryer to speed it along.

 Want to figure out how many kWh your device will use?
 Try this Watts to kWh calculator!

-This calculation assumes you use the dehumidifier for four hours per load – you may use yours for longer.
+This calculation assumes you use the dehumidifier for six hours per load – you may use yours for longer.

 It’s also important to remember to wattage may vary from one machine to another, so check your machine’s details so you can calculate the cost.